 Carrey Wong is the Managing Attorney for KIND’s Newark NJ office.
 Prior to joining KIND in September 2016, she was the Assistant Director of Client Services at the New York Asian Women’s Center (NYAWC) where she oversaw NYAWC’s legal department, anti-human trafficking program, sexual violence program, as well as the agency’s work in outreach, workforce development and language access.
 Carrey also worked as NYAWC’s Legal Services Manager, primarily focused on providing immigration legal representation and legal referrals for the Center’s clients.
 After law school, Carrey was a Staff Attorney at Neighborhood Legal Services of Los Angeles County (NLSLA) for seven years.
 She started her work there in family law and immigration law, representing low income clients who were mostly monolingual domestic violence survivors.
 She was also selected as co-chair of the Asian Pacific Islander (API) Domestic Violence Task Force, a collaboration of legal, political, social services, law enforcement, and shelter organizations.
 While Carrey was with NLSLA, she also worked at their courthouse Self-Help Legal Access Center in Pasadena, and created the first Mandarin divorce workshop series.
 Carrey’s legal professional experience began with clerkships at the Asian Law Caucus, the Ninth Circuit Court of Appeals, and the Los Angeles Superior Court for Judge Teresa Sanchez-Gordon.
 She received her J.D. from UC Hastings in 2005, graduating in the top third of her class with a concentration in civil litigation and a Public Interest Law Certificate from the Public Interest Clearinghouse.
-She is admitted to practice law in California and New York.
+She is admitted to practice law in New Jersey, California and New York.
 Carrey is fluent is Cantonese and Mandarin Chinese.

 Laura is the Program Assistant for KIND'S Newark office.
 Prior to joining KIND she was a social work intern at First Friends of NJ and NY, where she provided emotional support, advocacy, and resettlement assistance to immigrants and asylum seekers in immigration detention.
 She also interned at Worldwide Orphans where she provided administrative support and direct services for their local and international programs.
 Laura graduated Summa Cum Laude from Seton Hall University in 2018, with a Bachelor of Arts degree in Social Work and a minor in Political Science.
 She then graduated with a Master's of Social Work degree from Columbia School of Social Work in 2019, concentrating in International Social Welfare and Services to Immigrants and Refugees.
 She is also a Licensed Social Worker in the state of New Jersey.